 Prior to the SIGGAR study it was thought likely that virtual colonoscopy was a useful test for examining people with bowel cancer symptoms, and might have some benefits over barium enema and colonoscopy.
 However, the strong evidence that was needed to adopt virtual colonoscopy more widely had not been collected.

 The SIGGAR study aimed to provide the robust evidence needed to support the use of virtual colonoscopy in bowel cancer diagnosis.
 To achieve this, we compared virtual colonoscopy with barium enema or colonoscopy, in two randomised controlled trials, to see how effective and safe virtual colonoscopy was compared with the other two tests.

 What type of study was SIGGAR?

-The SIGGAR study comprised two randomised trials, one comparing barium enema with the newer virtual colonoscopy, and the other comparing colonoscopy with virtual colonoscopy.
-During these trials, once their doctor confirmed they were eligible, a computer programme randomly assigned registered patients to receive either a ‘virtual colonoscopy’, barium enema or colonoscopy examination.
+The SIGGAR study comprised two randomised controlled trials, one comparing barium enema with virtual colonoscopy, and the other comparing colonoscopy with virtual colonoscopy.
+Once a doctor confirmed they were eligible, a computer programme randomly assigned registered patients to receive either a virtual colonoscopy, barium enema or colonoscopy examination.